doug-wade/tybalt/CONTRIBUTING.md

 creating a new tag called v0.0.x and publish it and the CI should do the rest!
 To sanity check the release, you can update [tybalt-client](https://github.com/doug-wade/tybalt-client) to the latest version and run the tests.

+## Getting help

+The best place to get help is to come [join the discord](https://discord.gg/FHpfstT7Dw).
+There is a "contributors" channel dedicated to helping contributors.